Looking for some handy tips and tricks? Read more on the blog!

 However, if one of those tiles were to hit someone on the way down, this would be covered under your property owners’ liability insurance.

-Please read your insurance documents for full terms and conditions of your policy.
+It’s important to check your insurance documents for full terms and conditions before purchasing.

-Not everyone requires the same cover for their property, which is why we provide flexible cover options for our customers.
-You can choose to add the following covers to your buildings insurance with Endsleigh:
+Not everyone requires the same cover for their property, which is why insurers provide flexible cover options for customers.
+Typically, you can choose to add the following covers to your buildings insurance:

-If you find yourself in a dispute relating to employment, contract or property issues, or clinical negligence, we’re here to help.
-We’ll appoint a law firm on your behalf and you can claim up to £50,000 for legal representation.
+Cover for disputes relating to employment, contract or property issues, and / or clinical negligence.
+Your insurance company will appoint a law firm on your behalf and you can claim a set amount for legal representation.
+The amount covered will be specified in your policy documents

 Find out more about legal cover.